parsokev/graph_repo/README.md

    during program execution.
 This requires that a direct path to each program's files to be pre-established before it can be built.
    To simplify the setup process and eliminate the need for local installation and setup:

-      1. Download the archived zip file for the latest versions of [CMake](https://cmake.org/download/) and [Graphviz](https://www.graphviz.org/)
+      1. Download the archived zip files for the latest versions of [CMake](https://cmake.org/download/) and [Graphviz](https://graphviz.org/download/)

       2. Extract the contents (excluding the folder itself) of each zip file and place them within the empty 'CMake' and 'Graphviz' directories of the cloned repository, respectively.